How To Face Grief During The Holidays

 Exercise can boost endorphins and make you feel better.
 If you think you’re up to exercising, try a gentle activity.
 Remember, your body is still under significant stress, so go easy on yourself.
 Some suitable exercise activities include yoga, walking, or swimming.

-Understand that Doubts Are Normal
+Understand That Doubts Are Normal

 Grief can cause you to question your entire belief system.
 Maybe you felt you received a sign from God that your loved one would be healed, but now, they’re gone.